IvanWend/job-market-agent/README.md

 ```

 The design contrast that makes the project a good demo: **HN postings are pure unstructured prose**
-(hardest extraction target), **Remotive is semi-structured JSON** — normalizing both into one schema
+(hardest extraction target), **Remotive/Adzuna are semi-structured JSON** — normalizing all three
+into one schema is the point, and Adzuna's own structured fields (salary, category) double as free
-is the point.
-Every non-null extracted field carries a **verbatim source quote** so evals can check
+eval ground truth.
+Every non-null extracted field carries a **verbatim source quote** so evals can
-grounding and catch fabrication (lesson carried from cv-tailor-ru).
+check grounding and catch fabrication (lesson carried from cv-tailor-ru).

 ## Tech stack